BluEarth has great respect for the traditions, knowledge, and involvement of Indigenous communities in renewable energy projects and facilities.

 Photo, left: Chief Dean Sayers, Batchewana First Nation

-BluEarth awards Aboriginal Clean Energy Scholarships (ACES) to emerging Indigenous leaders to help these young people develop their skills and knowledge in the renewable energy sector.
+As part of our Scholarship Program, we award scholarships to Indigenous students to help develop their skills and knowledge in the renewable energy sector.